Our Faculty

 Jenniffer Herrera, MD is a board-certified developmental-behavioral pediatrician and joined the clinical faculty in 2018.
 Dr. Herrera completed medical school at the Universidad Latina de Panama’s Facultad de Ciencias de la Salud Dr. William C. Gorgas in her native country of Panama, residency in Pediatrics at St. Joseph’s Regional Medical Center in New Jersey, and fellowship in Developmental-Behavioral Pediatrics at the University of Rochester’s School of Medicine and Dentistry in New York, where she was also a fellow in the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program.
 Dr. Herrera spends the vast majority of her time in the general DBP clinic and has a special interest in autism spectrum disorders and how they are similar to and differ from other developmental disabilities.

-Valentina Intagliata, MD completed both her pediatric residency (2010) and fellowship training in Developmental and Behavioral Pediatrics (2013) at the University of Virginia.
-After finishing her subspecialty training, she eagerly stayed on as UVA pediatric faculty after.
-She is an assistant professor and is board-certified in developmental and behavioral pediatrics.
-She enjoys general developmental pediatrics but is also involved with Cerebral Palsy, Down syndrome, and the Encouragement Feeding clinics.
-Although her passion is the outpatient clinic and the opportunity to work closely with families, she also very much enjoys interacting and teaching medical students and house staff.
-Dr. Intagliata coordinates medical student and resident rotations in developmental pediatrics and is also the Associate Fellowship Program Director.
+Valentina Intagliata, MD, completed both her pediatric residency (2010) and fellowship training in Developmental and Behavioral Pediatrics (2013) at the University of Virginia.
+After finishing her subspecialty training, she eagerly stayed at UVA to join the wonderful faculty and staff there.
+She is an associate professor and is board-certified in Developmental-Behavioral Pediatrics and maintains her General Pediatric certification as well.
+She enjoys the breadth of developmental-behavioral pediatrics but has expertise in caring for children with cerebral palsy, down syndrome, spina bifida, and feeding problems.
+She participates in the CP Research Network, and Down Syndrome Medical Interest Group, and is a board member for the Virginia Down Syndrome Association.
+Although her passion is working closely with families in the outpatient setting, she also very much enjoys teaching medical students, residents, and DBP fellows.
+Dr. Intagliata is the DBP Fellowship Program Director and is the education co-lead for all trainees rotating in DBPeds.

 A pediatrician with fellowship training in developmental and behavioral pediatrics, Anna Jesus, MD, focuses on providing care for children and adolescents with medically complex conditions that often occur along with behavioral and psychological difficulties.
 She also has expertise in palliative and end-of-life care for children.
 Dr. Jesus shares, “Pediatrics is such a unique field because you nearly always get to work with both the patient and the family.
 Whether a newborn or a young adult or anyone in between, I always try to approach and engage with the patient first, and throughout our meetings, include the family as much as possible.”